 This residence exemplifies the finest in architectural design, craftsmanship and materials.
 Private & fully gated, the large motor court with center fountain and gardens provides a tranquil and impressive first impression.
 This area was featured in the motion picture ”The Holiday” in 2006.
 Rear yard consists of side courtyard with fountain, pool and spa, paddle tennis court, rose garden & guest area with separate staircase.

-You can see how they built Rosehill Cottage for the movie here:
+To see how they built Rosehill Cottage for the movie, read my post about it.